Aron Finholt

 2022

-"Decomposing HAVE: Evidence from Possessive Predication in Mashi", in Proceedings of the Fifty-Second Annual Meeting of the North East Linguistic Society, Volume One
+"Decomposing HAVE: Evidence from Possessive Predication in Mashi", Proceedings of the Fifty-Second Annual Meeting of the North East Linguistic Society, Volume One

-2022 (with John Gluckman) "Reason and result in Kinyamulenge", in Proceedings of TripleA 8 (accessible at https://scholarbank.nus.edu.sg/handle/10635/231238)
+2022 (with John Gluckman) "Reason and purpose in Kinyamulenge", Proceedings of TripleA 8 (accessible at https://scholarbank.nus.edu.sg/handle/10635/231238)

 M.A.
 THESIS